Raise Your Daughter To Be A Girl: A Letter

-Throughout your life there will be people who try to attribute all of your success as well as all of your errors to your gender.
+Throughout your life there will be people who try to attribute all of your success as well as all of your failures to your gender.

-They’ll trivialize your failures and steal your success as if the blood, sweat, and tears you sacrificed were shared by them.
-These people may not be cognizant of what they’re doing, so as your father, I’m going to make you aware.
+These people may not be cognizant of what they’re doing, so as your father, I’m going to make you are always aware.

 You and your brother think differently, act differently, and are built differently physiologically.
 Because of this I’m sure you’ve noticed that your mother and I have catered our approach to raising the two of you.

 Someday you’ll be venturing out into the world without me being there for you to grab by the hand.
-Maybe it’s when you go to college and if you choose to do so, I never want to hear that you are focusing solely on STEM careers & degrees because that’s where women are underrepresented.
+Maybe it’s when you go to college; if you choose to do so, I never want to hear that you are focusing solely on STEM careers & degrees because that’s where women are needed.